-McMurdo Station or Base is a US research and support facility that was established in 1956 at the southernmost point of Antarctica where bare ground is accessible by ship.
-It is the largest base in Antarctica by a considerable margin with around 1000 personnel (but up to 1250 possible) in summer and 250 in the winter.
+A US research and support facility that was established in 1955 at the southernmost point of Antarctica where bare ground is accessible by ship.
+It is the largest base in Antarctica by a considerable margin with around 1000 personnel (up to 1250 possible) in summer and 250 in the winter.

 Where is McMurdo Station?

-The American McMurdo station is built on an land beside the coast of continental Antarctica at the edge of McMurdo Sound, it is built at the southern end of Ross Island at the end of a spit of land called the "Hut Point Peninsula", Hut Point is a smaller area at the tip of the peninsula.
+The American McMurdo station is built on solid land on the coast of continental Antarctica at the edge of McMurdo Sound, it is situated at the southern end of Ross Island at the end of a spit of land called the "Hut Point Peninsula".

-Ross Island is about 45 miles long and the same again wide.
-McMurdo shares Ross Island with the New Zealand Scott Base and Mount Erebus, a 12,448ft (3,794m) active volcano as well as emperor penguin, adelie penguin and skua colonies and the inactive volcano Mount Terror.
+Ross Island is about 45 miles long and wide at the maximum points.
+McMurdo shares Ross Island with New Zealand's Scott Base and Mount Erebus, a 12,448ft (3,794m) active volcano as well as emperor penguin, adelie penguin and skua colonies and the inactive volcano Mount Terror.

 The modern McMurdo Station developed from an encampment on Ross Island at Hut Point in 1955, part of a major series of American expeditions to Antarctica as part of "Operation Deep Freeze".
 Initially the station was simply a collection of tents before prefabricated buildings were erected.
 It was originally known as Naval Air Facility McMurdo, being renamed just "McMurdo" in 1961.

 The position of currently used stations on Ross Island, McMurdo (USA) and the Scott (New Zealand), and Ross Island in relation to Antarctica.